Hurva Synagogue: Early history

-The Hurva Synagogue today stands off a plaza in the centre of Jerusalem's Jewish Quarter, adjacent to the 14th century Sidna Omar mosque.
+The Hurva Synagogue stands off a plaza in the centre of Jerusalem's Jewish Quarter, adjacent to the 14th century Sidna Omar Mosque.
 Excavations carried out at the site in July and August 2003 revealed evidence from four main settlement periods: First Temple (800–600 BCE), Second Temple (100 CE), Byzantine and Ottoman.
 Three bedrock-hewn mikvehs (ritual baths) were uncovered there dating from the 1st century.
 The earliest tradition regarding the site is of a synagogue existing there at the time of the second-century sage Judah HaNasi I.

 Judah heHasid and aftermath: 1700s

 In the winter of 1700, a group of around 500 Ashkenazim led by Judah HeHasid arrived from Poland to the region of Palestine.
 They were mystics who were intent on advancing the arrival of the Messianic Era by settling in Jerusalem and leading ascetic lives.
 A few days after their arrival in the city, heHasid died, and without a leader, their messianic hopes dissipated and the community began to disintegrate.
 Those who remained managed to build forty dwellings and a small synagogue in the Ashkenazic Compound.
 Soon after, they endeavoured to construct a larger synagogue, but the task proved expensive.
 They found themselves having to bribe the Ottoman authorities in order to enable them to proceed with their building project.
 Unexpected costs relating to the construction, financial hardships and the burden of various other taxes drained their funds.
 They became impoverished and were forced to take loans from local Arabs, eventually falling into severe debt.
 Pressure and threats from the creditors led to a meshulach (rabbinical emissary) being sent abroad to solicit funds for repayment of the loans.
 In late 1720, with the debts still outstanding, the Arab lenders lost patience and set the synagogue and its contents alight.
 The leaders of the community were imprisoned and shortly after, not only this group but all other Ashkenazim were banished from the city, an interdiction which remained until statute of limitations on the synagogue loans expired roughly a century later.
 Over the course of time, shops were built in the courtyard and the synagogue was left desolate, in a pile of rubble.
 It thus became known as the "Ruin of Rabbi Judah heHasid".